 Tourism, by comparison, is enjoyed primarily for pleasure or self education.
 Therefore, extensive travel photography, participation in educational tours, or similar pursuits in remote parts of the world do not alone qualify one to become a member.

 However, we do have a category, Associate of The Explorers Club, for people who, though not qualified for membership, would like to associate with the club and support its goals.
 We hope that, as they meet members and experience the culture of exploration, these Associates might take the initiative to participate in expeditions, so that they may be moved into the ranks of full membership.
+Anyone supporting our mission can be a member at some level.

 Associates are individuals who wish to associate with The Explorers Club and support its mission.
 These individuals are crucial to the Club’s outreach as they create an extended network of awareness and support.